+Many seniors have physical limitations, such as impaired vision, hearing or mobility.
 Affordable housing providers who receive federal funds must make reasonable accommodations to ensure that all people, regardless of disability, can apply for their programs and have full enjoyment of their units if selected.
 A reasonable accommodation is a change in a rule, policy, practice or service that may be necessary to allow a disabled person the equal opportunity to use and enjoy the dwelling.

 HUD allows some additional services in federally assisted housing that help tenants who have difficulty with one or more daily life activities, promoting an assisted living environment.
 HUD regulations allow a live-in aide or caregiver.
 HUD defines a live-in aide as someone who lives with a disabled person and is essential to the care and wellbeing of the person, not obligated to support the person with disabilities and would not be living in the unit except to provide the necessary supportive services.
 Caregivers may provide both physical assistance, such as help with bathing or getting in and out of a wheelchair, and cognitive assistance, such as reminders to take medications or supervising meal preparation.